 When working with factors, especially for a number like 36, it's helpful to have some strategies in mind.
 One of the best approaches is to be systematic.
 Start with 1 and proceed sequentially, checking each integer to see if it divides evenly into 36.
 This method ensures you don't miss any factors and helps build a solid understanding of the number’s structure.

 It's also beneficial to understand the divisibility rules for different numbers.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+Which means for example, a number is divisible by 3 if the sum of its digits is divisible by 3.
 Since the sum of the digits of 36 (3 + 6) is 9, which is divisible by 3, you know that 36 is divisible by 3.
 These rules can help you quickly identify factors without having to perform long division.

 FAQ